BestPickZone

 Skip this if: Skip this if you want rigorous research — Ikigai is lightweight and more inspirational than analytical.

-What is the best self-help book of all time?
+What is the best self-help book to read first?